-Approved leave for the birth, adoption or death of a child.
-You must be on leave from a VRS-covered position.
+Approved leave for the birth or adoption of a child.
+You must be on leave from a VRScovered position.
 If your spouse is an active VRS member, he or she also may purchase this leave.
-You may purchase up to 12 months of leave taken per birth, adoption or death, up to 48 months total.

 Approved educational leave.
 You must be on leave from a VRS-covered position.